marianoguerra/riak-core-tutorial/source/setup.rst

 .. note::

-    On mac you can install it with homebrew: `brew install kerl`
+    On Mac you can install it with homebrew: `brew install kerl`

-So, first we need to fetch kerl:
+First we need to fetch kerl:

 .. code:: sh